sass/sass/doc-src/SASS_CHANGELOG.md

 * `Sass::Script::Number::PRECISION` has been removed.

-* `grey` is no longer interpreted as a string; it's now interpreted as a color, as per the CSS spec.
+* `grey` and `transparent` are no longer interpreted as strings; they're now interpreted as colors, as per the CSS spec.

 ## 3.2.9